 - Town Girls: Coach Brunt is the Butch (the largest, strongest, and teaches physical conditioning); Countess Cleo is the Femme (dresses in fashionable clothing, her heists are of valuable artifacts, and is the most cultured of her peers); Dr. Bellum is the Neither (an inventor who is not entirely feminine or masculine).

 - Two Girls to a Team: Gender Inverted.
 The main faculty includes two males (Maelstrom and Shadow-san) and three females (Brunt, Dr. Bellum, and Countess Cleo).

 - You Have Failed Me: Played with.
-V.I.L.E. doesn't punish operatives for failure, it happens.
+V.I.L.E. doesn't punish operatives for failure because they acknowledge that it does happen.
 But getting caught by law enforcement and thereby risking the organization's exposure is something they do punish.
 Your mind is wiped and you go back to your life before you joined, which is mild compared to most versions of this trope.